Nu-SCPTheme/Black-Highlighter/README.md

 ### Build

-On a UNIX-like environment with bash, you can build Black Highlighter from its source files using the following:
+On a UNIX-like environment with GNU Makefile, you can build Black Highlighter from its source files using the following:

 ```
 npm install
-./build.sh
+make
 ```

 This will perform the combinations, minifications, etc. all automatically.
 All affected files will appear in `/dist`.